iyke497/survey-report-generation/README.md

 ```bash
 $ git clone git@github.com:zstechnology/eyemark_backend.git
 ```
-To run the project locally, you have to have docker and dcoker compose installed.
+To run the project locally, you have to have docker and docker compose installed.
-At the root of the directory run the following commands to build and run the project:
+At the root of the directory run the following commands respectively to build and run the project:
 ```bash
 $ docker-compose -f local.yml build
 ```